Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Experimental Result and Analysis

 \subsubsection{\textbf{Epsilon Size}}

 Table. \ref{tab:supernet_transferability_epsilon_size} indicates that the supernet is able to improve its subnets' representation abilities if it is not overloaded with the epsilon size.
 Firstly, the subnet of $S_{2/255}^{10}$ achieves the highest clean accuracy up to 81.95$\%$, but the adversarial accuracy of its subnet under $P_{8/255}^{10}$, $P_{8/255}^{30}$, $P_{8/255}^{50}$ attacks is unable to surpass 9$\%$.
-Our assumption is that the subnet has not fully developed its resilience ability since its supernet is incapble of learning by generating adversarial examples with a larger epsilon size.
+Our assumption is that the subnet has not fully developed its resilience ability since its supernet is incapable of learning by generating adversarial examples with a larger epsilon size.
 The assumption has been verified that the subnet of $S_{4/255}^{10}$ and $S_{6/255}^{10}$ hugely increase the adversarial accuracy when it is under $P_{8/255}^{10}$ attack.
-Specifically, when in comparison $S_{4/255}^{10}$ with $S_{2/255}^{10}$, we find that the adversarial performance of their subnets under $P_{8/255}^{10}$, $P_{8/255}^{30}$, $P_{8/255}^{50}$ increase by 146.2\%, 156.4\%, 157.0\%.
 Another assumption is that if the epsilon size exceeds the supernet's workload, it will reduce both the clean accuracy and adversarial accuracy of subnets.
 We can easily observe that the subnet of $S_{6/255}^{10}$ obtains the best adversarial performance while $S_{8/255}^{10}$ largely weakens its subnet's performance regardless in clean accurarcy, or under $P_{8/255}^{10}$, $P_{6/255}^{10}$, $P_{4/255}^{10}$ attacks.
-Specifically, when comparing the subnet of $S_{6/255}^{10}$ with $S_{8/255}^{10}$, the clean accuracy of subnet is increased by 7.447$\%$ and adversarial accuracy by 1.63\%, 5.338\%, 8.256\% under $P_{6/255}^{10}$, $P_{4/255}^{10}$, $P_{2/255}^{10}$ attacks.
 However, when the epsilon size exceeds $6/255$ in our case, the subnet performance begins to decline gradually.
 It meets the same conclusion in Table. \ref{tab:supernet_transferability_epsilon_size_svhn}.